 Outdoor Adventures (OA) is committed to being the collegiate-leader in human-powered outdoor recreation by empowering exploration for the U community with outdoor gear, technical skills, recreation opportunities, and leadership training.
 OA operates the largest collegiate equipment rental program in the nation in addition to facilitating a variety of outdoor adventure activities for the university community, providing new student outdoor orientation programs, and coordinating the Outdoor Leadership Floor Living Learning Community (LLC).

 The Outdoor Adventures Graduate Assistant position involves rolling responsibilities over the two year commitment.
-In the first year your focus will be on managerial tasks within the trips program and outdoor orientation programming, which includes a commitment during the summer in between your first and second year.
+In the first year your focus will be on managerial tasks within the trips program, rental shop, and outdoor orientation programming, which includes a commitment during the summer in between your first and second year.
 In the second year your focus will be on student trainings and the Outdoor Leadership Floor LLC.